verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     **Default:** ``R``

-.. option:: --full_stats

-    Print out some extra statistics about the circuit and its routing useful for wireability analysis.

-    **Default:** off

 .. option:: --echo_file { on | off }

     Generates echo files of key internal data structures.
     These files are generally used for debugging vpr, and typically end in ``.echo``

-    **Default:** ``off``

-.. option:: --gen_post_synthesis_netlist { on | off }

-    Generates the Verilog and SDF files for the post-synthesized circuit.
-    The Verilog file can be used to perform functional simulation and the SDF file enables timing simulation of the post-synthesized circuit.

-    The Verilog file contains instantiated modules of the primitives in the circuit.
-    Currently VPR can generate Verilog files for circuits that only contain LUTs, Flip Flops, IOs, Multipliers, and BRAMs.
-    The Verilog description of these primitives are in the primitives.v file.
-    To simulate the post-synthesized circuit, one must include the generated Verilog file and also the primitives.v Verilog file, in the simulation directory.

-    .. seealso:: :ref:`timing_simulation_tutorial`

-    If one wants to generate the post-synthesized Verilog file of a circuit that contains a primitive other than those mentioned above, he/she should contact the VTR team to have the source code updated.
-    Furthermore to perform simulation on that circuit the Verilog description of that new primitive must be appended to the primitives.v file as a separate module.

     **Default:** ``off``